milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Internet of Things (IoT)

 IoT Core: IoT Core is a fully-managed service that allows you to easily and securely connect, manage, and ingest data from internet connected devices.
 It permits utilization of other Google Cloud services for collecting, processing, analyzing, and visualizing IoT data in real time.
+IoT Core will be discontinued on August 16, 2023 and is not accepting new customers.

 Management Tools